bcgsc/pori/docs/faq.md

 ## How does Variant Annotation Work?

-Variants are annotated using the GraphKB Python Adaptor via the GraphKB REST API.
+Variants are annotated using the GraphKB Python Adapter via the GraphKB REST API.
 In general this consists of the following steps

 - Parse HGVS-like notation[^1]